xhente/omv-regen/README.md

 * You can add additional folders to the backup; configure them in the *omv-regen* GUI.
 * Use additional folders to keep existing folders outside the OMV environment.
 * Turn off *silent mode* for detailed notifications.
-* You will always receive a notification if an error occurs.
+* You will always receive a notification if an error occurs, even if you disable task notifications.
 * Each backup consists of several files labeled with the creation date and time and contains:
    * A `.regen.tar`  file with the elements needed for regeneration.
    * A `.sha56`      file to verify backup integrity.